denschub/firefox-tabgroups/README.md

 groups position and size on the virtual board) which we do not save.

 Thus, *please do not open Panorama* if you use this extension and Panorama is not yet removed from Firefox.
+If you have opened Panorama, you have to restart your browser to make this addon work again since Panorama registers some event listeners that conflict with our code.

 Warning
 -------